jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 ---
 title: WORK IN PROGRESS – Career Path Introduction
-description: Computer Science and Software Engineering
+description: You studied Computer Science, but your career will be Software Engineering
 unlisted: true
 ---